 ~ Legacy Videos ~

-Give your family the gift of a lifetime by capturing your life story, family history and memories in a Legacy Video.
+Give your family the gift of a lifetime by capturing your life story, family history and life lessons in a video memoir.

 Here at Family Line Video we produce Legacy Videos, modern-day memoirs that weave a filmed interview together with family photos, documents, maps and other memorabilia.
-The result is a beautiful “moving portrait” capturing you recounting your life story and memories – a gift your family will treasure for generations to come.
+The result is a beautiful “Moving Portrait” capturing you sharing your life story and memories – a gift your family will treasure for generations to come.